-Course Code: 60304066 Contact: Ms L Wibberley Exam/Controlled Assessment %: 40% Exam 60% Controlled Assessment
+Course Code: 603/7054/3 Contact: Mrs L Wibberley Exam/Controlled Assessment: 40% Exam | 60% Controlled assessment

-BTEC Performing Arts - Drama is for pupils who want to acquire technical knowledge and skills through vocational contexts by studying acting.
-The course is a combination of practical and theoretical assessment where learners study a range of three different drama practitioner styles and play texts.

-During the course, pupils will learn about the production elements of a theatre performance and will learn how to organise and plan features such as set design, lighting and costume.
-They will experience directing, devising and developing their own performances, developing independent creative vision.
-They will perform as a group which they will take a role in organising rehearsals for.
-Pupils will also learn about how to prepare for a career as an actor within the industry, learning how to best demonstrate their acting skills to potential employers and how to be successful when participating in auditions.
+BTEC Performing Arts - Drama is for pupils who want to acquire technical knowledge and skills through vocational contexts with a focus on acting and directing.
+The course is a combination of practical and theoretical assessment where pupils study a range of theatre styles through different performance repertoire ranging from naturalism to more abstract genres of theatre.
+During the course, pupils will learn about the production elements of theatre and will learn how to organise and plan features such as set design, lighting and costume.
+They will also have opportunity to experience theatre-making as a group and will take a role in organising all aspects of a production either scripted or self-devised in addition to performing.
+Pupils will also learn about how to prepare for a career as an actor, director or as part of a production team in the performing arts industry, learning how to best demonstrate their skills to potential employers.

-Pupils will complete three components.
-Component 1 and 2 are internally assessed units and will be teacher-led through the completion of a number of coursework activities completed under controlled conditions.
+Component 1 and 2 are internally assessed and externally moderated units and will be teacher-led through the completion of a number of coursework activities completed under controlled conditions.
 These include written assignments and the delivery of presentations.

-Component 3 is an externally assessed unit which will be completed under controlled conditions, consisting of three written and one practical assignments.
+Component 3 is an externally assessed unit will be completed under controlled conditions, consisting of three written assessments and one practical.